gradle/gradle/architecture-standards/0004-use-a-platform-architecture.md

 #### Extensibility platform

-This is a platform that builds on the core, software and JVM platforms to add support for extending Gradle using plugins.
+This is a platform that builds on the core, software and JVM platforms to add support for extending Gradle by implementing and applying plugins.

 This platform includes the plugin publishing plugin and the plugin portal.